Sale of a Residential Leasehold Property - Pricing

 • We have to pay a referral fee to the professional who referred you to us

-How long it will legally take to sell your leasehold property, so from your sale being agreed until you receive the sale proceeds, depends on a number of factors.
+How long it will legally take to sell your property, so from your sale being agreed and accepting the buyer’s offer until you receive the sale proceeds, depends on various factors.
+The average sale process in England and Wales ordinarily takes from around 10 to 12 weeks.

 It can be quicker or slower, depending on the parties in the chain and the number of parties in the chain.
-For example, if you are selling to a first time buyer who has a mortgage in principle, it could take from around 5 to 6 weeks for the sale to complete.
-However, if there are several transactions in the chain, this can take significantly longer, between 3 to 4 months.
+For example, if you are selling to a first time buyer who has a mortgage in principle, it could take from around five to six weeks for the sale to complete.
+However, if there are several transactions in the chain, this can take significantly longer, between three and four months.
 In such a situation, additional charges may apply.

-The exact stages involved in the sale of a residential leasehold property vary according to the individual specific circumstances.
+The exact stages involved in the purchase of a residential leasehold property vary according to the individual specific circumstances.
 However, the following are the key stages of a typical transaction:

 • Accept your instructions and provide you our initial advice